datacharmer/dbdeployer/README.md

       delete          delete an installed sandbox
       delete-binaries delete an expanded tarball
       deploy          deploy sandboxes
-      global          Runs a given command in every sandbox help            Help about any command
+      export          Exports the command structure in JSON format global          Runs a given command in every sandbox help            Help about any command
       remote          Manages remote tarballs